MatrixNorm/demos/relay/src/problem_numero_one/problem.md

-# Augmenting graphql query response with query arguments
+# Augmenting graphql response on the client

 Say I'm querying third party API about Pi number passing precision as parameter